What Are The Cons Of Roofing?

 Extreme weather conditions such as heavy rain, hail, strong winds, or snowstorms can cause significant damage to your roof.
 This can result in leaks, loose shingles, or even structural issues.
 When choosing a roofing material, it’s important to consider its ability to withstand the specific weather conditions in your area.

-Related articles you may like What Is The Easiest Roof To Replace?
+Related articles you may like What Is A 30 Year Roof Called?

 Leakage issues